PostgreSQL Fundamentals

 A set of properties that guarantee database transactions are processed reliably: Atomicity (all operations succeed or fail together), Consistency (data integrity is maintained), Isolation (concurrent transactions don't interfere), and Durability (committed changes persist).

-What ACID Means in PostgreSQL
+What ACID Means

 A set of properties that guarantee database transactions are processed reliably: Atomicity (all operations succeed or fail together), Consistency (data integrity is maintained), Isolation (concurrent transactions don’t interfere), and Durability (committed changes persist).